 - How to manage Humans, processes and ethics

-Responsible Technology & the role of Ethics
+Responsible Technology & the AI Ethicist

 As evidenced in the hit film, ‘The Social Dilemma’ big tech is controlling much of what we consume, read, like and do.
 But does the technology sector have our best interests at heart?
 Are the commercial drivers for technology not aligned to individual and society’s values?
 And who is regulating this largely uncontrolled sector and what can we do about it?
 In this presentation, Dr Wallace discusses the role of big tech, the good and the bad, and how models of Responsible Technology with Ethics and Human Rights at its core and the rise of the ‘Ethical Leader’ must be the way forward.